dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 categories: [personal]
 date: 2024-12-23
 draft: false
-image: /images/2024-11-24/title.png
+image: /images/2024-12-23/portland.jpg
 ---

-It's a dissapointing time to exist in this world as a species but individually we're alright? right?
+It's a disappointing time to exist in this world as a species but individually we're alright? right!?
+This is my year in summary.

 ## Ownership Anxiety